redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/development/devfile.md

 The order in which the commands are ran for `odo dev` are:

+0. the sources are synchronized to the container
-1. `build`: We first build the necessary parts of the container for the application to correctly run
+1. `build`: We build the program from the sources
 2. `test`: NOT YET IMPLEMENTED?
 3. `run`: The application is ran within the container
 4. `debug`: This is ran when `odo dev --debug` is executed